 ![]() |

-Emerald Island was totaled during the Tsunami and the old resort is gone but it is going to be rebuilt. |
+Emerald Island was totaled during the Tsunami And the old resort is gone, but it will be rebuilt. |

 ![]() |